 - More appliance info...

-- Use energy efficient compact fluorescent light bulbs (CFLs) in fixtures throughout your home to provide high-quality and high-efficiency lighting.
-Fluorescent lamps are much more efficient than incandescent (standard) bulbs and last about 6 to 12 times longer.
+- Use energy efficient Light Emitting Diodes, or LEDs, in fixtures throughout your home to provide high-quality and high-efficiency lighting LEDs are much more efficient than incandescent (standard) bulbs and las approximately 25 times longer.
+(Source)

 - Controls such as timers and photo cells save electricity by turning lights off when not in use.

 - Dimmers save electricity when used to lower light levels.
-Be sure to select products that are compatible with CFL bulbs; not all products work with CFLs.
+Be sure to select products that are compatible with your bulbs.

 - When remodeling, look for recessed downlights, or "cans", that are rated for contact with insulation (IC rated).

-- Outdoors use Light Emitting Diodes, or LEDs, which thrive in outdoor environments because of their durability and performance in cold weather.
+- Outdoors use LEDs, which thrive in outdoor environments because of their durability and performance in cold weather.
 Look for LED products such as pathway lights, step lights, and porch lights for outdoor use.

 - More lighting tips...

-- You can reduce your water heating costs by simply lowering the thermostat setting on your water heater to 120 ºF.
+- You can reduce your water heating costs by simply lowering the thermostat setting on your water heater to 120 ºF of the "low" setting.
 For each 10 ºF reduction in water temperature, you can save between 3 to 5 percent in energy costs.

 - Unless your water heater's storage tank already has a high R-value of insulation (at least R-24), adding insulation to it can reduce standby heat losses by 25 to 45 percent.
 This will save you around 4 to 9 percent in water heating costs.